apache/nuttx/configs/launchxl-cc1312r1/README.txt

   NOTE:  When connecting the J-Link GDB server, the interface must be set to JTAG, not SWD as you might expect.

-  The RXD/TXD pins.
-PA0/U0RX and PA1/U0TX, can then support a Serial console using the appropriate TTL adapter (TTL to RS-232 or TTL to USB serial).
+  The RXD/TXD pins, DIO2_RXD and DIO3_TXD, can then support a Serial console using the appropriate TTL adapter (TTL to RS-232 or TTL to USB serial).

+  One odd behavior that I have found is after a reset from the J-Link, the SP and PC registers are not automatically set and I had to manually set them as shown below:

+    (gdb) target remote localhost:2331
+    (gdb) mon reset
+    (gdb) mon halt
+    (gdb) file nuttx
+    (gdb) mon memu32 0
+    Reading from address 0x00000000 (Data = 0x20001950)
+    (gdb) mon memu32 4
+    Reading from address 0x00000004 (Data = 0x00000139)
+    (gdb) mon reg sp 0x20001950
+    Writing register (SP = 0x20001950)
+    (gdb) mon reg pc 0x00000139
+    Writing register (PC = 0x00000139)
+    (gdb) n
+    232       cc13xx_trim_device();